pyr/warp/README.md

 from [mcollective](http://puppetlabs.com/mcollective) and my first implementation within [amiral](https://github.com/pyr/amiral)

-warp aims to improve on amiral in the following ways:
+Warp aims to improve on amiral in the following ways:

 - Bundle matchers, timeouts and a list of commands (a script) options in named "scenarios"